Read with BonusRead with Bonus

 But Alex seemed to know what she was going to say and threatened, "Diana, think carefully before you speak.
 It's you who cheated first, and if you want a divorce, you have to ask for my consent.
 If you dare to propose a divorce, I'll make sure you never see your mother again."

-Diana's knuckles turned white, and the color drained from her lips, "Alex, is this fun for you?"
+Diana's knuckles turned white, and her lips also turned pale, "Alex, is this fun for you?"

 Was it fun for them to torment each other?